-Light contact with the blade will permit easier following of the line and will prevent excess friction, heating, and work-hardening of the blade at its back edge.
+Light contact of the workpiece with the blade will permit easier following of the line and will prevent excess friction, heating, and work-hardening of the blade at its back edge.

 Keep the saw blade sharp and very little pressure will be required for average cutting.